GothenburgBitFactory/timewarrior/CONTRIBUTING.md

 Please read the respective section below about the details.

-Otherwise you can spread the word and recommend Timewarrior to your friends and colleagues.
+Otherwise, you can spread the word and recommend Timewarrior to your friends and colleagues.

 ## Reviews